jqhoogland/react-todos/README.md

 What is state and what isn't?
 (This question is always relative to a given component)
 - The status inside the status select component?
 Nope.
 We want it to be passed down all the way from the top-level Tasks component.
 - The text of the todo component inside the text input?
+Maybe, it depends.
-Nope.
-This is "controlled" also by the top-level Tasks component.
+    - This can be "controlled" by the top-level Tasks component.
+    - But you may not want it to "submit" until the user hits enter to confirm.
+That way they could hit "escape" to revert to the original state.
+In this case, you would need local state during editing. (actually you could get away with an uncontrolled component but that comes later)
 - Whether the todo component is editable (and displaying an input) or not (and displaying a span).
 Yes.
 This exists locally on each component.
 - The list of todo items inside the status-specific todo list?
 Nope.
 This is passed down from one higher component, a <Tasks/> component whose state contains all of the todos.
     - This is because we want to be able to change todos between different lists by selecting a new status.
 It wouldn't be possible if the state was restricted to a specific status.